Selection of logs of motor boat charter trips in the eastern Med

 A trip boat has passed the Proversa Mala passage heading for Mir cove

-The weather is completely clear, starting with a bright and calm morning; some NW of 3-4 bf getting up during the day.
+The weather is clear, starting with a bright and calm morning; some NW of 3-4 bf getting up during the day.

 We spend the afternoon in brilliant sunshine in the pleasant Zut cove with sunbathing and swimming.